Ford - A Huge 'Special Item' Has Been Overlooked

 On Jan.
 20, 2017, Ford announced that there would be a charge in Q4 for Remeasurement of $3.0B.
 This was in addition to a $.2B charge for cancelling a plant in Mexico.
 The stock price barely moved on the news.

-Here are 2 possible reasons for this (missing) reaction:
+Here are two possible reasons for this (missing) reaction:

 - The market didn't notice or care (potentially because it's a Special Item)